open-telemetry/community/projects/gen-ai.md

     - @karthikscale3
     - @lzchen
     - @nirga
     - @xrmx
   - contributors:
     - @alizenhom
+    - @galkleinman
     - @lmolkova
     - *looking for more contributors*
-- JS
+- JavaScript
   - maintainers/approvers:
     - @drewby
     - @karthikscale3
     - @nirga
+    - @trentm
     - *looking for existing OTel JS approvers/maintainers for general JS & OTel feedback*
   - contributors:
     - @alizenhom
+    - @galkleinman
     - *looking for more contributors*
 - Other languages: not in the scope (yet).

 ## Meeting Times

-Alternating weekly meetings to accommodate different time zones:
+To be determined (will run a vote).

+We'll use LLM Semantic Convention meetings until more suitable time for new participants is determined:

 - Week 1: Wednesdays at 10 AM PST
 - Week 2: Wednesdays at 11 PM PST

-(will likely add more slots depending on the demand)

 ### Meeting Links